justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/overview.md

 One of the core aims of the **PIE Design System** is to provide engineers with a consistent set of components and best practices for creating and maintaining UIs across JET.

-If you're just starting out with PIE, here's a list of recommended resources to get you started.

----

-## PIE component systems

 We develop and maintain several component libraries that implement the PIE design language.
 Please follow [this guide](/engineers/getting-started/structure/#which-library-should-i-use) to find out which library to use based on your tech stack.

 For a more detailed look at the **component systems** the PIE team maintain, the PIE monorepo and how it’s structured, see the [structure section of our engineering docs](/engineers/getting-started/structure).